magnumical/magnumical/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/reza__amini?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2Freza__amini&screen_name=reza__amini)

 ## 👨‍💻 About Me
 I'm an **AI/ML Engineer** and **Full-Stack Developer** with a passion for human-computer interaction and the development of impactful, user-friendly AI-driven solutions.
-Currently, I am working as a **Lead Machine Learning Engineer** at **CIUSSS West-Central Montreal**, where I collaborate with clinicians to integrate AI tools into clinical workflows.
-My work is in the field of applied ML/AI with the ultimate goal of creating tools for healthcare applications.
+Currently, I am working as a **AI Engineer** at **Amplifier Health**, where we are leveraging voice to diagnose different conditions.
+Like heart rate or blood pressure, your voice holds crucial health data.
+Amplifier unlocks this data, turning voice into a vital sign.

 I also have experience working with smart devices and voice interfaces as part of Huawei's Human-Computer Interaction (HCI) Lab, as well as AI-powered virtual companions for patients.
 My projects focus on leveraging advanced AI techniques to improve user experience, precision medicine, and more.

 ## 🔥 Hot Projects
-- **[Visionary (by MAgnumical)](https://platform.magnumical.ca/)**: A groundbreaking AI platform offering cutting-edge tools for creativity, productivity, and innovation.
-Whether you’re generating images, videos, conversations, or music, Visionary empowers you with the full potential of AI.

 - **[AI-Powered Companion](https://magnumical.ca/chit-chat-charm/)**: Dive into a conversational AI experience like never before.
 Through **Chit Chat Charm**, I combine voice, visuals, and deep learning to bring interactive, context-aware conversations to life.

 ## 🛠️ Skills & Tools